Cindres/dodjbal/README.md

 # spokboll
 A simple 2-player dodgeball game, currently requires 2 Xbox 360 controllers to be connected.

-Use left stick to move, X button to grab and throw.
+Use left stick to move, X button to grab and throw, open console to see score triggers.

 # Build Instructions
 Requires NPM.